Eighty years ago today

 By 1930, she was back in Texas, living in rented quarters in Post, in Garza County, just south of Lubbock, where Myrtle was working as a bookkeeper.14

 And by 1934, she and Myrtle were living in Lubbock.

 At 1414 Thirteenth Street.

 Where the gas fumes exploded into flames.

 Where Nettie was trapped.

 The family story is that she managed to get out onto the fire escape.15 The newspaper report didn’t say how she got out, just that she was badly burned and taken to the hospital.
-And that she was fighting for her life.16
+That Myrtle — who wasn’t home when this happened — had been called to her bedside.
+And that Nettie was fighting for her life.16

 It was a fight she couldn’t win.